 Bedford Square WC1 All the teaching, except for technical workshops, will be in 11 Bedford Square.
 The building is located on the North/East side of Bedford Square, on the corner of Montague Place and Gower Street.
 The entrance is in Montague Place.
 The nearest underground stations are Russell Square, Goodge St and Tottenham Court Rd.
 There is a common room for students in Bedford Square and a kitchen.
 There are also photocopying facilities (by arrangement with the Course Director).
 There is a computer room where you may print out material.
 Should you need to use a room for casting or a meeting please contact the Bedford Square Administrator: BedfordSquare@royalholloway.ac.uk

+Term Time - Monday to Friday 9am to 9pm, Saturday 10am to 6pm Out of Term - Monday to Friday 9am to 7pm, Saturday CLOSED

 Map of Bedford Square WC1